semirke/micro/runtime/help/options.md

 Micro stores all of the user configuration in its configuration directory.

-Micro uses the `$XDG_CONFIG_HOME/micro` as the configuration directory.
-As per the XDG spec, if `$XDG_CONFIG_HOME` is not set, `~/.config/micro` is used as the config directory.
+Micro uses `$MICRO_CONFIG_HOME` as the configuration directory.
+If this environment variable is not set, it uses `$XDG_CONFIG_HOME/micro` instead.
+If that environment variable is not set, it uses `~/.config/micro` as the configuration directory.
+In the documentation, we use `~/.config/micro` to refer to the configuration directory (even if it may in fact be somewhere else if you have set either of the above environment variables).

-Here are the options that you can set:
+Here are the available options:

-* `autoindent`: when creating a new line use the same indentation as the previous line.
+* `autoindent`: when creating a new line, use the same indentation as the previous line.

+	default value: `true`

+* `autosave`: automatically save the buffer every n seconds, where n is the value of the autosave option.
+Also when quitting on a modified buffer, micro will automatically save and quit.
+Be warned, this option saves the buffer without prompting the user, so data may be overwritten.
+If this option is set to `0`, no autosaving is performed.

+    default value: `0`

+* `autosu`: When a file is saved that the user doesn't have permission to modify, micro will ask if the user would like to use super user privileges to save the file.
+If this option is enabled, micro will automatically attempt to use super user privileges to save without asking the user.

+    default value: `false`

+* `backup`: micro will automatically keep backups of all open buffers.
+Backups are stored in `~/.config/micro/backups` and are removed when the buffer is closed cleanly.
+In the case of a system crash or a micro crash, the contents of the buffer can be recovered automatically by opening the file that was being edited before the crash, or manually by searching for the backup in the backup directory.
+Backups are made in the background for newly modified buffers every 8 seconds, or when micro detects a crash.

+    default value: `true`

+* `backupdir`: the directory micro should place backups in.
+For the default value of `""` (empty string), the backup directory will be `ConfigDir/backups`, which is `~/.config/micro/backups` by default.
+The directory specified for backups will be created if it does not exist.

+    default value: `""` (empty string)

+* `basename`: in the infobar and tabbar, show only the basename of the file being edited rather than the full path.

-	default value: `on`
+    default value: `false`

-* `autosave`: micro will save the buffer every 8 seconds automatically.
-Micro also will automatically save and quit when you exit without asking.
-Be careful when using this feature, because you might accidentally save a file, overwriting what was there before.
+* `clipboard`: specifies how micro should access the system clipboard.
+   Possible values are:
+    * `external`: accesses clipboard via an external tool, such as xclip/xsel or wl-clipboard on Linux, pbcopy/pbpaste on MacOS, and system calls on Windows.
+On Linux, if you do not have one of the tools installed, or if they are not working, micro will throw an error and use an internal clipboard.
+    * `terminal`: accesses the clipboard via your terminal emulator.
+Note that there is limited support among terminal emulators for this feature (called OSC 52).
+Terminals that are known to work are Kitty (enable reading with `clipboard_control` setting), iTerm2 (only copying), st, rxvt-unicode and xterm if enabled (see `> help copypaste` for details).
+Note that Gnome-terminal does not support this feature.
+With this setting, copy-paste **will** work over ssh.
+See `> help copypaste` for details.
+    * `internal`: micro will use an internal clipboard.

-	default value: `off`
+    default value: `external`

 * `colorcolumn`: if this is not set to 0, it will display a column at the specified column.
 This is useful if you want column 80 to be highlighted special for example.

 	default value: `0`